dragonwasrobot/json_schema/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-lightgreen.svg)](https://hexdocs.pm/json_schema/)
 [![License](https://img.shields.io/hexpm/l/json_schema.svg)](https://github.com/dragonwasrobot/json_schema/blob/master/LICENSE)

-A JSON schema parser for inspection and manipulation of JSON schema abstract syntax trees (ASTs).
+A JSON schema parser for inspection and manipulation of JSON Schema Abstract Syntax Trees (ASTs).
 This library is meant as a basis for writing other libraries or tools that need to use JSON schema documents.
 For example, a JSON schema validator that validates a JSON object according to a JSON schema specification, or a code generator that generates a data model and accompanying